-Some airlines might allow you to travel only with a driving license, or some other type of document that proves your identity, especially if you are traveling domestically.
+Some budget airlines like Ryanair might allow you to travel only with a driving license, or some other type of document that proves your identity, especially if you are traveling domestically.

 For instance, many British people have the option to travel with some sort of ID that is not a passport as long as they stay within the borders of the British Isles.

 So, does Ryanair allow you to travel with a driving license, or do they ask for other specific ID documents for domestic flights?

 If you are a passenger on a Ryanair flight, you will not be allowed to fly by using a driving license for identification.
 People traveling domestically are not required to show passports by law, however, this is the policy of this budget airline.

 Even though in the past this option was available for domestic flights, this is no longer the case with RyanAir.

 When traveling domestically by plane, you are not usually required to take a passport with you, however, some airlines might still ask you to do it.

 If you intend to travel within the borders of the British Isles with Ryanair, here is all the information you need regarding travel documents and IDs.
 In this article, you will also read about the options you have if you do not own a passport at the moment.